saaralonbarkat/site/cv.md

 ###Working papers

 Gilad, Sharon, **Saar Alon-Barkat**, and Chagai Weiss.
-"Government Translation of Social Movementsג€™ Agendas and its Shaping by Bureucratic Politics".
+"Government Translation of Social Movements’ Agendas and its Shaping by Bureucratic Politics".
 Work in progress (submitted for publication).

 **Saar Alon-Barkat**.
 "The effects of symbols and information in government public communication on citizens' trust: Evidence from a survey experiment".
 Work in progress.